 What Can I Do?

 There’s a lot to choose from.
-You could be in an operational role, such as infantry in the army, marine, navy or pilot in the air force, all of which will involve taking part in dangerous combat operations anywhere in the world (as well as peacekeeping and humanitarian duties).
+You could be in an operational role, such as infantry in the army, marine in the navy or pilot in the air force, all of which will involve taking part in dangerous combat operations anywhere in the world (as well as peacekeeping and humanitarian duties).

 Within each branch of the services, there is a range of other specialisms.
 You might be a cook on a submarine, for example, learning to prepare food in confined conditions and living under the sea for weeks at a time with the morale of your crew depending on how well you feed them.
 Or you might be a member of the RAF regiment, responsible for the security of airfields and aircraft wherever the RAF might be based.

 Alternatively, the MoD offers lots of civilian roles, where you’re not a member of the armed forces but work to support them.
-There are Apprenticeships in areas such as IT and software, information security, finance, science and business admin.
 Find out more about MoD roles here.

 Armed Forces Skills

 Whatever branch of the services you join you’ll go through basic training, which is designed to prepare you for life in the forces and to equip you with the general skills you’ll need.
 That includes a certain level of literacy and numeracy as well as communication, ICT, physical fitness and teamworking skills.
 You’ll also learn about the structure, traditions, rules and regulations of the armed forces, which are an important part of the job as they help maintain order and discipline.

 After basic training, the skills you develop will very much depend on the role you choose.
 Engineering or construction roles will demand problem-solving skills and a high degree of really specific technical knowledge, (have you seen how complicated a helicopter is?) to enable you to do the job, for example, but the training you’ll receive is amongst the best in the world.